GoogleCloudPlatform/accelerated-platforms/use-cases/model-fine-tuning-pipeline/data-processing/ray/README.md

 The dataset has product information such as id, name, brand, description, image urls, product specifications.

-The `preprocessing.py` file does the following:
+In the following section, you will run a GKE job to perform data preprocessing.
+The GKE job will run a python script named `preprocessing_finetuning.py` that does the following:

 - Read the csv from Cloud Storage
 - Clean up the product description text
-- Extract image urls, validate and download the images into cloud storage
+- Extract image urls, validate and download the images into Google Cloud Storage
 - Cleanup & extract attributes as key-value pairs
+- Uploads the processed data as a csv file to Google Cloud Storage

 The data processing step takes approximately 18-20 minutes.